 Columbia MO 65211

-If you believe an individual has discriminated against you based on disability or has retaliated against you for making or supporting a claim of discrimination, you may make a report to the Office for Civil Rights and Title IX using the online incident report form, by sending an email to email@example.com or calling 573-882-3880.
-More information about reporting options can be found on the Office of Civil Rights and Title IX website.
+If you believe an individual has discriminated against you based on disability or has retaliated against you for making or supporting a claim of discrimination, you may make a report to the Office of Institutional Equity by using the online incident report form, sending an email to email@example.com, or calling 573-882-3880.
+More information about reporting options can be found at equity.missouri.edu.

-The office will provide you information about your rights and options, including your right to file a formal complaint using the equity resolution process.
+The Office of Institutional Equity will provide you information about your rights and options, including your right to file a formal complaint using the equity resolution process.
 The staff at the office can help explain the difference between the grievance process and the equity resolution process.